 - Now you already know what you need to watch out for to determine if there’s really a recession coming

 - The property price index for Singapore since 1975 is always on an upward trend.
 The lowest point of every dip in the property price is always higher than the previous dip.
-So if you are buying a unit more for personal reasons, as compared to a real estate investor, your unit that you buy, if chosen and budgeted properly, will always be a constate hedge against inflation.
+So if you are buying a unit more for personal reasons, as compared to a real estate investor, your unit that you buy, if chosen, budgeted and calculated properly, will always be a constant hedge against inflation.

 Knowing when will be a good time to place your money in real estate and the locations where to invest your money when buying your next home will further increase your chances of getting a new home with the highest chances of good capital appreciation.

 And this is something I can help you with and I would love to be part of your journey.
-Contact me at the contact form on the side and let’s have a quick discussion on your wants, needs, budget and preferred location and let’s work together in finding you your next perfect home in Singapore.
+If you are interested, contact me by filling up the form below and have a quick discussion on your wants, needs, budget and preferred location and we can work together finding you your next perfect home in Singapore.

 The information provided on this Datacrunch Real Estate website has been compiled for your convenience.
 All information (including but not limited to the property area, floor size, price, address and general property description) on the Datacrunch Real Estate website is provided as a convenience to you.